sufiyanghori/sensu-plugins-vault-1/README.md

 ## Notes

-`pyOpenSSL` mode needs to installed for `check-vault-se-pki` to work.
+`pyOpenSSL` package needs to installed for `check-vault-se-pki` to work.